Artist in Residency

 The residency is an opportunity for an artist to immerse themselves in the Gallery's world-class collection for three months.
-Now in its fifth year, the programme is funded by Arts Council England.
+Now in its sixth year, the programme is funded by Arts Council England.
+In 2019 Waltham Forest will be the first ever London Borough of Culture; the resident artist will be part of a dynamic arts programme celebrating the cultural life of Waltham Forest.

 The opportunity is aimed at emerging or mid-career visual artists working in any medium or discipline.
 We look for proposals which approach Morris and his legacy in new ways.
 The residency is designed to encourage artists to be experimental so it is not driven by creating a final piece of work or staging an exhibition but your proposal must include opportunities for the public to engage with your residency.